ngs-docs/angus/analyzing_nanopore_data.rst

 Acknowledgements
 ================

-This is a modified lesson by (http://angus.readthedocs.io/en/2015/analyzing_nanopore_data.html)[Nick Loman] from 2015, contributions by Torsten Seeman, Harriet Alexander, and Lisa Cohen.
+This is a modified lesson by `Nick Loman <http://angus.readthedocs.io/en/2015/analyzing_nanopore_data.html>`__ from 2015, contributions by Torsten Seeman, Harriet Alexander, and Lisa Cohen.